ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - CAs (Issuers) sign X.509 TBSCertificates (Artifacts) to produce X.509 certificates (Signed Statements)
 - CAs submit the certificates to one or more CT logs (Transparency Services)
 - CT logs produce Signed Certificate Timestamps (Transparent Statements)
-- SCTs are checked by browsers (Verifiers)
+- SCTs are checked by Verifiers
 - The Append-only Log can be checked by Auditors

 # Architecture Overview